 3. Choose an uplifting color palette

-As spaces to relax and unwind in, it's important that a cottage living room has a calming, uplifting color scheme.
+As spaces to relax and unwind in, it's important that a cottage living room has a calming, uplifting living room color scheme.
 Fabric designer Vanessa Arbuthnott explains how blue and yellow make a great pairing for cottage living rooms.

 'Lemon yellow and soft smoke blue complement each other so perfectly.
 The tone of each of these colors is gentle which draws you into a room.
 This shade of yellow (above), which I call Hay, is so fresh, making you feel happy, full of hope and sunshine.
 On the other hand blue if often seen as peaceful and secure.'